jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

 So long as all devices connected to the Aggregation MLAG pair  (at layer 2 and layer 3) are connected to both switches, we can upgrade these switches using MLAG ISSU.
 Using MLAG ISSU will allow for any routing protocols being run to gracefully reconverge when the switch's control plane comes back online after the upgrade.
 If there are layer 2 devices which are single homed to these switches in MLAG, a completely hitless upgrade cannot be expected due to spanning-tree incompleteness and it is best to account for a period of downtime.

 Unlike the IDF MLAG switches, the MDF MLAG switches should have non-zero reload delay values.
 By default, a switch will be configured with some platform specific reload delay timers.
-It should not be necessary to change these reload delay timers but if they are configured explicitly, it is important that the non-mlag reload delay be lower than the mlag reload delay timer.
-This is to give more time for L3 convergence before the the L2 MLAG interfaces come up and begin forwarding traffic from endpoint devices.
+It should not be necessary to change these reload delay timers but if they are configured explicitly, it is important that the mlag reload delay be lower than the mlag reload delay timer.
+This is to give more time for the L2 convergence to settle which helps prevent blackholing of any traffic coming from upstream L3 devices.

 <pre>
 mlag configuration
-   reload-delay mlag <b>< higher-value ></b>
+   reload-delay mlag <b>< lower-value ></b>
-   reload-delay non-mlag <b> < lower-value ></b>
+   reload-delay non-mlag <b> < higher-value ></b>
 </pre>

 Like before, it is important to check the STP agent's restartability using `show spanning-tree instance detail` to ensure the STP root bridge doesn't change on reload and to make sure MLAG is in a healthy state with `show mlag config-sanity` and `show mlag`.